not-first/tailscale-glance-extension/README.md

 A widget that displays the devices on your [Tailscale](https://tailscale.com/) tailnet, as well as their online status and availability of updates.

+This is another, more simple, visual option to the wonderful extension [glance.tailscale](https://github.com/fifty-six/glance.tailscale) by [fifty-six](https://github.com/fifty-six) for which this extension took massive inspiration from.

 ## Setup
 ### Docker Compose
 Add the following to your existing glance docker compose